 Towards the end of the fifth century BCE, the Senate set off on a campaign of rapid territorial expansion.
 Over the next several centuries Rome's borders expanded significantly.
 Victories in the Samnite Wars, Pyrrhic Wars, Punic Wars (to name a few) saw the territories of ancient Rome expand to include: Italy, France, Spain, Greece, northern Africa and various other regions.

-As the first century BCE approached a storm was brewing within the Roman Republic: a massive class divide existed, several slave uprisings occurred, and many of Rome's generals had far too much control; resulting in several civil wars throughout the next century.
+As the first century BCE approached a storm was brewing within the Roman Republic: a massive class divide existed, several slave uprisings occurred, and many of Rome's generals had far too much control; resulting in several civil wars throughout the first century BCE.
 The first of these wars between Marius and Sulla was particularly bloody with many of Rome's elite being put to the knife.
 The next great civil war was between Julius Caesar and Pompey the Great which would be the catalyst for the fall of the Roman Republic.
 The final civil war of the Republic was fought between Octavian (Augustus) and Mark Antony.

 Augustus would found the principate in 27 BCE.
 This year marks the end of the Roman Republic and the start of the Roman Empire which would last until 476 CE.